-During the financial year, payments for office rent, outgoings, technical infrastructure and software development services supplied by MMG Interactive Partnership (director-related entity of Richard Levy and Alistair Wardlaw) of \$41,109 were made.
+During the financial year, payments for technical infrastructure supplied by MMG Interactive Partnership (director-related entity of Richard Levy) of \$2,000 were made.
 All transactions were made on normal commercial terms and conditions and at market rates.

 This concludes the remuneration report, which has been audited.